-The role of education is to prepare students to become active, successful, and contributing members of society.
+The purpose of education is to prepare students to become active, successful, and contributing members of society.
 Surprisingly, the prevailing school model practiced today was defined in the mid- to late-1800s in response to a society immersed in the Industrial Revolution.
-Because most work involved manual labor, rote learning and lecture-style teaching was sufficient.
-In today’s knowledge economy, technology has redefined the skills needed to prepare students to be productive workers.
+Back then, the focus was on rote memorization and lectures to meet the needs of manual labor-driven economies.
+Now, in a digital and knowledge-based economy, a new skillset is required to prepare students for modern careers.

 As our global, interconnected workforce has changed from industrial to service-based, employers are finding gaps in skills and looking for young professionals who possess an agile mindset to think strategically.
-At the same time, today’s students are digital natives who learn and function differently in our technology-rich society.
+Meanwhile, today’s students, growing up as digital natives, learn differently.
 The standard education method has not changed to teach a broader set of skills that today’s employers are looking for to drive innovation.
+Yet, many traditional teaching methods have not evolved to address this shift.
+This has sparked the rise of 21st Century Learning models to bridge the gap between education and workforce needs.

 21st Century Learning Model